Home Page

 Opportunities in Russia: Opening Doors to Pennsylvania Companies

-From January through December 2008, the Mid-Atlantic – Russia Business Council (MARBC) will present “The Changing Face of Russia” Seminar Series.
+Throughout 2008-2009 the Mid-Atlantic – Russia Business Council (MARBC) is presenting the “Changing Face of Russia” Seminar Series.
 Addressing the changing business environment in Russia, this is a revival of a highly successful seminar series hosted by the MARBC after the financial crisis of 1998.
-New seminars will be organized throughout the Mid-Atlantic States, including Pennsylvania, New Jersey, Delaware, Maryland, and New York.
+New seminars are being organized throughout the Mid-Atlantic region, including Pennsylvania, New Jersey, Delaware, Maryland, and New York.

-This continuing series of half-day seminars will highlight and summarize recent trends and developments taking place in Russia and discuss their affects on Russian-American business interactions.
-Analyzing major positive trends in the present Russian economy that have enabled the country to bounce back from the financial crisis of 1998 rapidly and stimulated the flow of foreign capital, experts and executives from the Russian-American business community will make presentations on the current commercial and economic environment in Russia.
-Analyses will include such topics as the increased rate of economic growth, improved investment climate, structural changes and reforms of the tax system, and Russian integration into the global community.
+Moreover, the seminar series provides a great opportunity to meet those who have succeeded in their fields while going through the difficult period faced by Russia.
+Analyzing major positive trends in the present Russian economy that have enabled the country to bounce back from the financial crisis of 1998 rapidly and stimulated the flow of foreign capital, presenters will discuss such topics as the increased rate of economic growth, improved investment climate, structural changes and reforms of the tax system, and Russian integration into the global community.
 In addition, presenters will specify a number of economical, political, technological, and other constraints that are preventing U.S. businesses from collaborating with their Russian counterparts.
 Constraints to be evaluated will include structural problems and inefficient government regulations, administrative burdens, complicated taxation, barriers in service sector, bureaucracy, and etc.

-“The Changing Face of Russia” Seminar Series is an excellent means for the Mid-Atlantic business community to keep abreast of recent trends and improvements taking place in Russia, as well as to learn how to dynamically adjust to the current conditions for conducting business in Russia.
-Moreover, the seminar series provides a great opportunity to meet those who have succeeded in their fields while going through the difficult period faced by Russia.
 The changing environment in Russia has not only created new opportunities for business cooperation, but has also made the business climate in the country more favorable.
 Successful performances by many U.S. and other foreign companies on the Russian market demonstrate an enormous potential for future U.S.-Russia business relations.

 Back to MARBC Events Page